hagerty-dev/motorsportreg-design-system/developer/src/developer.md

 ### Installation

-To get access to our MSRDUI make sure to install our NPM package:
+To get access to our MSR Design System make sure to install our NPM package:

 ```js
 npm i @backlight-dev/debt-squeal-u99rm.vue3-l4zu8jbp
 ```

 This will provide you with our base tokens that contain color, spacing, typography etc in your `node_modules` directory

+---

 ### Usage